Tellurium: Thermoelectric material

 Tellurium itself can be used as a high-performance elemental thermoelectric material.
 A trigonal Te with the space group of P3_{1}21 can transfer into a topological insulator phase, which is suitable for thermoelectric material.
 Though often not considered as a thermoelectric material alone, polycrystalline tellurium does show great thermoelectric performance with the thermoelectric figure of merit, zT, as high as 1.0, which is even higher than some of other conventional TE materials like SiGe and BiSb.

 Telluride, which is a compound form of tellurium, is a more common TE material.
 Typical and ongoing research includes Bi_{2}Te_{3}, and La_{3−x}Te_{4}, etc. Bi_{2}Te_{3} is widely used from energy conversion to sensing to cooling due to its great TE properties.
 The BiTe-based TE material can achieve a conversion efficiency of 8%, an average zT value of 1.05 for p-type and 0.84 for n-type bismuth telluride alloys.
 Lanthanum telluride can be potentially used in deep space as a thermoelectric generator due to the huge temperature difference in space.
 The zT value reaches to a maximum of ~1.0 for a La_{3−x}Te_{4} system with x near 0.2.
 This composition also allows other chemical substitution which may enhance the TE performance.
-The addition of Yb, for example, may increase the zT value from 1.0 to 1.2 at 1275K, which is greater than the current SiGe power system.
+The addition of Yb, for example, may increase the zT value from 1.0 to 1.2 at 1275 K, which is greater than the current SiGe power system.

 Biological role

 Tellurium has no known biological function, although fungi can incorporate it in place of sulfur and selenium into amino acids such as tellurocysteine and telluromethionine.
 Organisms have shown a highly variable tolerance to tellurium compounds.
 Many bacteria, such as Pseudomonas aeruginosa and Gayadomonas sp, take up tellurite and reduce it to elemental tellurium, which accumulates and causes a characteristic and often dramatic darkening of cells.
 In yeast, this reduction is mediated by the sulfate assimilation pathway.
 Tellurium accumulation seems to account for a major part of the toxicity effects.
-Many organisms also metabolize tellurium partly to form dimethyl telluride, although dimethyl ditelluride is also formed by some species.
+Some species metabolize tellurium to form dimethyl telluride or dimethyl ditelluride.
 Dimethyl telluride has been observed in hot springs at very low concentrations.

 Tellurite agar is used to identify members of the corynebacterium genus, most typically Corynebacterium diphtheriae, the pathogen responsible for diphtheria.